 We are constantly striving to improve the nutritional care of our patients at LOC and welcome feedback.
-Please speak directly to your nurse or alternatively complete the ‘How did we do today?’ questionnaire, which can be found on the information stands within the treatment suite and main reception.
+Please speak directly to your nurse or alternatively complete the ‘Comments, compliments and complaints’ card, which can be found on the information stands within the treatment suite and main reception.

 There is complimentary Wi-Fi throughout the LOC clinic.
 Please see our treatment suite coordinators or reception team for information on how to gain access.

 Our aim is to look after your welfare from the moment you arrive at LOC to the end of your treatment and beyond.
 That means we will consult other healthcare professionals in our team and refer you to their services if we think it is appropriate and with your consent.